SalmanEagle/visual-memory-tablet/README.md

 4. VARIABLES: First letters that are non-alphanumeric are represented by Pipe (|).

 The advantage of this system is that you are always using, basically, just 9 Symbols to represent any Word.
 Further, at a more advanced level you could represent a whole sentence in the same way OR a whole chapter or book or even physical buildings.
-This can potentially enable Photographic Memory.
+This can potentially enable Photographic (Visual) Memory.
+The probable method of achieving this is to apply the Separator (/), and grouping strings based on their Lengths (Pantheons).

-In database indexing, it is known that if you divide a random set of cards into suits; then looking for a particular card becomes quite a few times faster (the number of flips needed becomes lesser).
-In our VM Notation, we have taken 26 disparate elements and created 9 groups, hence increasing the speed with which memories stored in the brain can be indexed.
+In database indexing, it is known that if you divide a random set of cards into suits; then looking for a particular card becomes quite a few times faster (the number of flips needed becomes less).
+In our VM Notation, we have taken 26 disparate elements and divided them into 9 pre-existent groups, hence increasing the speed with which memories stored in the brain can be indexed.

+The Separator, /, further enables endless grouping.
+Forming distinct groups is the job of the Brain.